minskim0327/miniminecraftwemissadam/README.txt

  was then used to determine the depth and width of the river branches.
 I used two iterations to expand the grammar so that the maximum depth would be 3.
 To actually draw the branches, in the GoForward() function, I used the sine function to get steps of curves and rotated them according the the orientation of the branch.
 I additionally curved the terrain around the river branch by about 3 blocks to make the curving look smooth.
+I wasn't able to complete the post processing shader.